fangchangma/sparse-to-dense/README.md

 | encoderType   | conv, depthsep, channeldrop  		| depthsep: depthwise separable convolution |
 | decoderType   | upproj, upconv, deconv2, deconv3  | deconv_n: transposed convolution with kernel size n-by-n |

-Please refer to "Deeper depth prediction with fully convolutional residual networks" for more details on `upproj` and `upconv` decoder modules.

 ## Testing
 To test the performance of a trained model, simply run main.lua with the `-testOnly true` option, along with other model options.
 For instance,